clecap/lameBrowserSynch/README.md

-This extension provides a simple, private and secure bookmark up-and-down-load between chrome browsers.
+This browser extension provides a simple, private and secure bookmark up-and-down-load between chrome browsers.

 ## Features

 If you click on the extension icon, the extension offers three functions:
 * Download: Downloads all bookmarks as stored in the bookmark file on the server and merges them with the current bookmarks on the browser.
 * Upload: Uploads all bookmarks from the browser to the server.
+* List: Lists all bookmark files present on the server.
 * Clear Bookmarks: Clears all bookmarks from the browser.

 ## Server Requirements